Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/patents.md

 The two possible defenses are patent exhaustion and an interpreted patent license (implicit or explicit) from the software license [1].

 Firstly, the idea behind patent exhaustion, is that the patent holder should not profit more than once for the transfer of a good [2].
-Therefore, distributing a work (including as open source) exhausts the patent.
+Therefore, distributing a work (including as open source¹) exhausts the patent.
-So, by providing a work as open source, it makes the patent holder's relevant patents harder to enforce (as someone could then reuse the open source code to circumvent the patents).
+So, by providing a work as open source, it makes the patent holder's relevant patents harder to enforce (as someone could then reuse the open-source code to circumvent the patents).
 Moreover, patent exhaustion could also extend to (re)distribution, which risks limiting the patent's enforceability, even if the patent holder only redistribute another's work.
 In other words, the patent holder lose some rights to enforce patents to the benefit of the users, for the work conveyed as open-source (regardless if it is theirs or not).